 CAUTION: Be certain that all coil housing parts are reinstalled.
 Failure to install end plates, coil can, or hold down spring will result in coil burn-out.

-Note: All coils, including Ac and DC types, can be used interchangeably in the 4000 series valves without changing any other parts.
+Note: All coils, including AC and DC types, can be used interchangeably in the HS series valves without changing any other parts.
+Operational pressures are lower with DC coils.